isaacg1/isaacg1.github.io/_posts/2022-09-17-recap-srptk.md

 In some ways, the key idea of the paper is "The easiest policies to understand are the ones that are close to optimal.", which I think is a really cool takeaway.

+This paper won the Best Student Paper Award at IFIP Performance, which got me completely by surprise and was a wonderful experience.

 ### Future Problem

 I'm interested in the question of  when SRPT-k is suboptimal.
 We know it's asymptotically optimal, but that's not the end of the story.
 I think a good venue to study this is the setting of deterministic job sizes, because then SRPT-k is just serving jobs nonpreemptively, making it easier for another policy to win.